Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6

 Frustrated magnetic systems have the potential to realize exotic quantum spin liquids (QSLs) \cite{BalentsNature2010,ZhouRMP2017,BroholmScience2020}.
 The exactly solvable Kitaev model \cite{KitaevAP2006}, which features bond-dependent Ising interactions between effective spin-1/2 nearest neighbors on a honeycomb lattice, has motivated intensive QSL research in recent years.
 As a guiding principle, it is believed that such interactions can be realized in spin-orbit coupled Mott insulators \cite{JackeliPRL2009,TakagiNRP2019,MotomeJPCM2020,TrebstPRRSP2022}.
 Solid-state platforms for realizing the Kitaev model have evolved over the years from $5d$ iridium \cite{ChaloupkaPRL2010} to $4d$ ruthenium \cite{PlumbPRB2014} compounds, and most recently to $3d$ cobaltates \cite{LiuPRB2018,SanoPRB2018,LiuPRL2020,Kim_2021,LiuIJMPB2021}.
 Despite a potential drawback of weaker spin-orbit coupling, the cobaltates are believed to have relatively weak non-Kitaev and further-neighbor interactions compared to their $4d$ and $5d$ counterparts \cite{LiuPRB2018,SanoPRB2018,LiuIJMPB2021}.

 As a reality of nature, essentially all candidate Kitaev magnets have long-range order at low temperatures \cite{ViciuJSSC2007,SinghPRB2010,LiuPRB2011,JohnsonPRB2015,ZhongSA2020,TakagiNRP2019}.
 This has been attributed to the presence of interactions beyond the Kitaev model \cite{ChaloupkaPRL2010,KimchiPRB2011,ChaloupkaPRL2013,RauPRL2014,SizyukPRB2014,YamajiPRL2014,KatukuriNJP2014,RousochatzakisPRX2015,ChaloupkaPRB2016,ChaloupkaPRB2015,WinterPRB2016}, such that additional tuning is needed to overcome the ordering tendency, \textit{e.g.}, by using thermal disorder and external fields \cite{DoNP2017,WangPRB2018,WinterPRL2018,BanerjeeNPJ2018,GordonNC2019,HickeyNC2019,LiuPRL2020,YaoPRB2020}, in order to recover QSL behaviors.
 To this end, it is important to know how close the microscopic model of a given system is to an anticipated QSL phase.
 The cobaltate \ch{Na_3Co_2SbO_6} is promising in this regard, as its model is inferred to situate near boundaries between ferromagnetic (FM), antiferromagnetic (AFM), and QSL phases \cite{LiuPRL2020}.
-This understanding is supported by the relatively low N\'{e}el temperature ($T_\mathrm{N}$) and small saturation fields of the system \cite{ViciuJSSC2007,WongJSSC2016,YanPRM2019,StratanNJC2019}.
+This understanding is supported by the relatively low N\'{e}el temperature ($T_\mathrm{N}$) and small saturation fields of the system compared to its sister compound \ch{Na_2Co_2TeO_6} \cite{ViciuJSSC2007,WongJSSC2016,YanPRM2019,StratanNJC2019}.